alpaka-group/llama/documentation/pages/user/mappings.rst

 The mapping works now in this way that the tree is "flattened" from left to right.
 Keep in mind that the annotation represent repetitions of the node branches.
-So for this tree we would copy the datum domain :math:`64` times and :math:`128` times again -- basically this is an array of struct approach, which is most probably not desired.
+So for this tree we would copy the datum domain :math:`64` times and :math:`128` times again -- basically this results in an array of struct approach, which is most probably not desired.

-So we need to transform the tree before flattening it.
-The struct of array approach may look like this:
+So we want to transform the tree before flattening it.
+A struct of array approach may look like this:

 .. only:: html